jiaohehu/NPreview/DOC-diagram.md

   compile error in LATEX engine.
 For this reason, all texts translated as a comment line are also "escaped".

-- The "dashed withdots" option for "drawline" will not show any visible dotted lines in the PDF file when linecap:=butt.
+- The "dashed withdots" option for "draw" will not show any visible dotted lines in the PDF file when linecap:=butt.
 The linecap:=rounded will has to be set in order to produce dotted-lines.
 Thus, currently the "set linedashed withdots" option is considered broken for MP generation.
 Do not use it for